 In conjunction with FSOs, a set of systemwide minimum objectives for all airports regardless of state classification was developed.
 These objectives represent the minimum level of airfield facilities, landside facilities, and airport services required at all airports to maintain a safe and efficient aviation system that meets a variety of user needs.
+These objectives represent the recommended minimum level of airfield facilities, landside facilities, landside facilities, and airport services needed at ALL airports to maintain a safe and efficient aviation system that meets a variety of user needs.
 Table 3.37 presents the systemwide minimum objectives applicable to all airports.